 Finding a children's book to satisfy your kid (or indeed, the kid in you) can be tough with so much to choose from.

 So we asked our readers for help by naming their favourite children's stories, from Winnie-the-Pooh to Black Beauty to the creations of Beatrix Potter and Roald Dahl.

-They said: I would always come back to Mrs Pepperpot.
+You said: I would always come back to Mrs Pepperpot.
 I still have my old books but have also replaced lots to pass on to my children, who also adore them.

 We said: The OG Outlander, in which young Penelope suddenly finds herself in the 16th century, and embroiled in a plot to rescue Mary, Queen of Scots.

 You said: Beautifully written, evocative, and atmospheric.
 ‘Stay with us, Penelope, never leave us....’
 Our knowledge of what becomes of the Scottish queen and Anthony Babington add a poignancy that haunts me still.

 We said: One of the bestselling novels of all time and certainly the bestselling narrated by a horse, Black Beauty follows its equine hero from carefree colt to retired elder, with plenty of life lessons along the way.